rsaez/Psychic-Game/README.md

 ## Getting Started

-You can clone or download a copy of this game by clicking the link on the top-right.
+You can play this game NOW: [Psychic Game](https://rsaez.github.io/Psychic-Game/).
+You can also clone or download a copy of this game by clicking the link on the top-right.

 ### Prerequisites